nekeitrius/Diabetes-Prediction/README.md

 I evaluated the performance of this model based on pipeline modeling.

 Results
-The results obtained from the trained model are summarized in the pdf document "Diabetes_Predictions".
+The results obtained from the trained model are summarized in the pdf document "Diabetes_Prediction".
 This includes performance metrics, visualizations, and insights gained from the analysis of the dataset.

 Contributing